ProofSuite/amp-matching-engine/README.md

 ## Tokens
 - `GET /tokens` : returns list of all the tokens from the database
-- `GET /tokens/<id>`: returns details of a token from db using token's mongo ID
+- `GET /tokens/<addr>`: returns details of a token from db using token's contract address
 - `POST /tokens`: Create/Insert token in DB.
 Sample input:
 ```
 {